MicrosoftDocs/nav-content/dynamics-nav-app/warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md

 ---
-    title: How to Pick for Internal Operations in Advanced Warehouse Configurations
+    title: How to Pick for Internal Operations in Advanced Warehouse Configurations | Microsoft Docs
     description: In advanced warehouse configurations where the location is set up to use picking as well as shipping, you can pick components for production and assembly activities with the **Warehouse Pick** window.
+    services: project-madeira
+    documentationcenter: ''
     author: SorenGP

-    ms.prod: "dynamics-nav-2017"
+    ms.service: dynamics365-financials
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na